Short Manaslu Circuit Trek — 10 Days Around the World's 8th Highest Peak

 Today you drive from Dharapani on a bumpy jeep road to Besisahar.
 The road follows the Marsyangdi River and crosses several villages.

 From Besisahar, a private or shared vehicle will take you back to Kathmandu.
 The journey takes around 7–9 hours total.
-You’ll return with great memories of the cheapest Manaslu circuit trek, filled with adventure and cultural discovery.
+You’ll return with great memories of the short Manaslu circuit trek, filled with adventure and cultural discovery.

 Not satisfied with this regular itinerary?